Audio & Quick Read Summary

 • This form allows staff to confirm they have read chapters in this APPP.
 This can be useful for newly employed staff as part of their induction, supervision, CPD and for team discussions for example.

-When you complete and submit the form, the information will be entered on a system that can be accessed by managers.
+When you complete and submit the form, the confirmation will be emailed to you at the address provided.